How Dungeons & Dragons (and other tabletop roleplaying games) Can Help Us Grow: An OT’s Perspective

 9. Embracing the Benefits of Failure in a Low-Pressure Setting

-10. Ever heard of paracosms?
+10. Ever Heard of Paracosms?

 My Final Thoughts

-I’ve been playing Dungeons & Dragons for the past three years, and it has become a meaningful and motivating part of my life- a true occupation in the occupational therapy sense.
+I’ve been playing Dungeons & Dragons for the past three years, and it has become a meaningful and motivating part of my life- a true occupation in the occupational therapy sense of the word!
 Through this game, I’ve experienced powerful opportunities for self-expression, identity exploration, and social connection.
 For many kids, especially those who may struggle to find spaces where they feel seen and understood, tabletop role-playing games can offer a creative, supportive environment to grow and connect.
 It might just become a valuable part of your child’s journey too.

 Written By Nicole Raisin, OTR/L